Aranui: Geography

-Aranui is one of the eastern suburbs.
+In the 19th century, much of the area consisted of rough grass and sand hills.
+Today, Aranui is one of the eastern suburbs.
 Its eastern boundary is the Avon River.
 Boundary roads are Pages Road in the south, Breezes Road in the west, and Wainoni Road in the north.
 Bexley is located to the south of Pages Road.

-Aranui and its neighbouring suburb of Wainoni are often considered together.
-For example, Wainoni School and Wainoni Park are located in Aranui, and Aranui High School is located in Wainoni.
+Aranui and its neighbouring suburb of Wainoni are sometimes considered together.
 Christchurch City Council publishes a combined community profile for the two suburbs.
+Other suburbs nearby include New Brighton and Avondale.